Whip up these Strawberry Shortcake Scones for a sweet and simple breakfast treat or as the base for the best strawberry shortcake you will ever have!

 - Preheat your oven to 425 degrees F. and line a baking sheet with parchment paper.

-- Place the diced strawberries onto a paper towel and cover with another paper towel, pressing down slightly.
-Allow the berries to sit sandwiched between the paper towels while you mix the dough.
+- Place the diced strawberries onto a paper towel and press down with another paper towel.
+Allow to sit sandwiched between the paper towels while you mix the dough.
 You want to draw as much moisture as possible out of the strawberries at this stage so that the dough doesn’t become too wet to work with once you add the fruit.

 - While the strawberries dry, combine the flour, granulated sugar, baking powder, and salt in the bowl of a large food processor.
 Pulse a few times to fully mix, then add the butter pieces and pulse again until the butter is broken up into small pea-sized pieces.
 You can also do this by hand with a pastry blender or fork in a large bowl.